 Save on Gas

-Unless you are flying to a destination and Uber-ing to your location where you plan to stay for the entire duration of your trip, you will no doubt be purchasing fuel at some point.
+Unless you are flying to a destination and taxiing to your location where you plan to stay for the entire duration of your trip, you will no doubt be purchasing fuel at some point.

 If you’re flying, try to select a rental vehicle with maximum fuel efficiency and select a good insurance plan.

-If you’re driving your own car, be sure it’s tuned and road-ready with a fresh oil change and proper tires.
+If you’re driving your personal car, be sure it’s tuned and road-ready with a fresh oil change and proper tires.
 Ensure that your car is insured for road trips so that if you break down in a different state, you will be covered.
 Towing and mechanical repairs can throw a wrench in your budget.
 Bring along emergency supplies like jumper cables, a tire inflator, and an extra quart of oil.